Reese Waters: Early life and education

-Waters was born in Prince George's County, Maryland.
-He graduated from Saint Albans High School and has a B.A. in economics from Columbia University.
+Waters was born in Prince George's County, Maryland, United States.
+He graduated from Saint Albans High School and has a B.A. degree in economics from Columbia University.
 While in college, Waters began performing comedy in New York City at local open mics.
 After graduating from Columbia University, Waters moved to San Francisco to pursue different styles of comedy.
 After two years living and performing in the Bay Area, he returned to the east coast where he is currently based.
-He's been married to fellow WUSA broadcaster Ellen Bryan since September 27, 2020.
+He has been married to fellow WUSA broadcaster Ellen Bryan since September 27, 2020.

 Career

 Waters' first awards include winning the annual Caroline's Comedy Competition, and the "Emerging Comics Contest" at the New York Underground Comedy Festival.
-Soon after, he made appearances on MTV, ABC's Good Morning America, CBS's The Early Show, Sirius Satellite Radio, Comics Unleashed and NPR, followed by a set on Comedy Central's "Live At Gotham" and a subsequent role on the critically acclaimed series, "Michael and Michael Have Issues".
+Soon afterwards, he made appearances on MTV, ABC's Good Morning America, CBS's The Early Show, Sirius Satellite Radio, Comics Unleashed and NPR, followed by a set on Comedy Central's Live At Gotham and a subsequent role on the critically acclaimed series, Michael and Michael Have Issues.

-In 2009, New York Magazine said Waters was one of "Ten New Comedians That Funny People Find Funny".
+In 2009, New York Magazine listed Waters as one of "Ten New Comedians That Funny People Find Funny".

 In 2010, Waters became co-host of The Daily Line on the Versus Network.
 Waters' list of celebrity and sports interviews include Dwyane Wade, Common and Queen Latifah to NBA MVP Derrick Rose and UFC President Dana White.
 Waters also wrote articles on sports and comedy in a section of ESPN.com titled Reese's Piece.
 Perhaps his best known interview was heavyweight champion Mike Tyson over tea, where Waters learned of Tyson's love of pigeons and hatred for the Italian pastry, cannoli.

 In 2011, Waters accomplished a scheduling feature of making back-to-back appearances on The Late Late Show with Craig Ferguson and Late Show with David Letterman.

 In 2014, Waters joined The Weather Channel's AMHQ: America's Morning Headquarters, as a weather and sports correspondent.
 He worked alongside Sam Champion.

 In January 2015, ESPN named Waters a SportsCenter correspondent.
 He joined the network's team in Bristol, Connecticut, working alongside Will Reeve and Sarina Morales.
 Waters was a guest speaker at The Friars Club Super Bowl Roast where he poked fun at Terry Bradshaw.

-In January 2018 Reese Waters returned to his Washington, D.C. roots and joined WUSA9 as the host of Get Up DC!.
-One year later, Waters left Get Up DC! and transferred to WUSA9's 7:00p.m. program The Q&A, where he will replace Bruce Johnson.
+In January 2018, Reese Waters returned to his Washington, D.C. roots and joined WUSA9 as the host of Get Up DC!.
+One year later, he left Get Up DC! and transferred to WUSA9's 7:00p.m. program The Q&A, where he will replace Bruce Johnson.

-He currently hosts a YouTube channel.
+Reese currently hosts a YouTube channel.